Goessel High School

 Goessel High School is a public secondary school in Goessel, Kansas, United States.
 It is operated by Goessel USD 411 school district.
 It is the sole public high school for the community of Goessel and nearby rural areas of Marion / McPherson / Harvey Counties.

 Academics

-Goessel High School has been recognized in 2007 and 2008 by U.S. News & World Report as a Bronze Medal Finalist in their Best of U.S. High Schools.
+Goessel High School was recognized in 2007 and 2008 by U.S. News & World Report as a Bronze Medal Finalist in their Best of U.S. High Schools.

 Extracurricular activities

 Scholars Bowl

 In February 2012, Goessel won the Scholars Bowl at the Regional Tournament in Ell-Saline.
 In Class 1A Division I, Goessel finished 4th after winning their group in pool play.
-One year later, Goessel's team again made it back to the State Championships and were able to one up the team from last year finishing 3rd overall.The team won their only state championship in 2015.
+One year later, Goessel's team again made it back to the State Championships and was able to one-up the team from last year finishing 3rd overall.
+The team won their only state championship in 2015.

 Athletics

 Goessel High School offers several athletic programs including basketball (boys and girls), cross country (boys and girls), football (8-man), golf (boys and girls), track and field (boys and girls), and volleyball.
 The school competes in the Wheat State League and is a member of the KSHSAA.